Quantum Synchronization of Perturbed Oscillating Coherences: A spin- model of dynamical synchronization

 In Fig.~\ref{fig:Smax}, we plot the distributions of $\chi_2$ and $S_\mathrm{max}$ for increasing $\eta$.
 To avoid potential numerical artifacts of locating more than one local maxima of similar values, we sample $\chi_2(\phi_1')$ from those $\phi_1'$ where $S_{\mathrm{d}}(\phi_1')$ achieves above a threshold $r S_\mathrm{max}$, with $r = 0.95$.
-We find typically nonzero $S_\mathrm{max}$ at all $\eta$ we accessed, including $\eta$ that are significantly smaller than the energy scale $J$ in the unperturbed model.
+We find typically nonzero $S_\mathrm{max}$ at all the $\eta$ we have accessed, including $\eta$ that are significantly smaller than the energy scale $J$ in the unperturbed model.
 This suggests steady-state synchronization in a finite vicinity of the fine-tuned $\eta = 0$ point of dynamical synchronization.
 In addition, while we observe uniform distribution of $\chi$ indicating uniformly i.i.d. $\phi_1, \phi_2$ and thus no synchronization for $\eta/J \gtrsim 10^{-1}$, at small $\eta/J \lesssim 10^{-2}$ we find $\chi_2$ concentrated around $\chi_2 = 1$.
-This suggests that $\phi_1$, $\phi_2$ most likely differ by $\pi$ in the steady-state synchronization regime, as is expected from our perturbative analysis in Eq.~\eqref{equ:spin1/2:S}.
+This suggests that $\phi_1$, $\phi_2$ most likely differ by $\pi$ in the steady-state synchronization regime, as is expected from our analytical results above.